-- Describe areas of responsibility for search and rescue as defined by the National SAR Plan. - b) Describe areas of responsibility at the state level. - c) List several resources that might be used during a SAR event. - List several factors that may result in an aircraft being listed as missing. - e) Describe the basic principles of the ICS and define the major staff positions as used in SAR.

-2. Legal Aspects of SAR Operations

-- a) Outline the provisions of the "Good Samaritan" law. - b) Define the terms "implied consent," "expressed consent," "Informed consent" and "abandonment." - c) Define the four facts necessary to prove negligence. - d) Describe several methods of reducing liability exposure. - e) Describe the circumstances when entry upon private property may be justified; define the problems involved with this action and possible solutions.

-- f) Briefly explain how the following legal concepts apply to search and rescue operations:

-- (1) Civil suits and criminal actions;

-- (2) Standards of care;

-- (3) The right to emergency assistance and duties to provide emergency assistance;

-- (4) Crime scene protection;

-- (5) Declaration of death and confirmation of death; and

-- (6) Confidentiality.

-3. Personal Equipment

-- Explain these principles of clothing selection: - (1) Choice of clothing material, listing the "3 W's" of clothing for wet, cool climates, and explaining their importance; - (2) Waterproof/windproof, including the advantages, disadvantages, and uses of waterproof shell garments, and the water penetration resistance of: coated nylon; 60/40 cloth; 65/35 cloth; and waterproof/ breathable fabrics: - (3) Layering and other cold weather dressing concepts, including: ventilation, "dressing cold," and the dangers associated with overheating in the winter; and - (4) Loft and other properties of clothing suitable for various weathers, including a description of clothing materials, including cotton, down, wool, and synthetic fibers, in terms of dry
+- 1. SAR Operations - a) Describe areas of responsibility for search and rescue as defined by the National SAR Plan. - b) Describe areas of responsibility at the state level. - c) List several resources that might be used during a SAR event. - d) List several factors that may result in an aircraft being listed as missing. - e) Describe the basic principles of the ICS and define the major staff positions as used in SAR. - 2.
+Legal Aspects of SAR Operations - a) Outline the provisions of the "Good Samaritan" law. - b) Define the terms "implied consent," "expressed consent," "Informed consent" and "abandonment." - c) Define the four facts necessary to prove negligence. - d) Describe several methods of reducing liability exposure. - e) Describe the circumstances when entry upon private property may be justified; define the problems involved with this action and possible solutions. - f) Briefly explain how the following legal concepts apply to search and rescue operations: - (1) Civil suits and criminal actions; - (2) Standards of care; - (3) The right to emergency assistance and duties to provide emergency assistance; - (4) Crime scene protection; - (5) Declaration of death and confirmation of death; and - (6) Confidentiality. - 3.
+Personal Equipment - a) Explain these principles of clothing selection: - (1) Choice of clothing material, listing the "3 W's" of clothing for wet, cool climates, and explaining their importance; - (2) Waterproof/windproof, including the advantages, disadvantages, and uses of waterproof shell garments, and the water penetration resistance of: coated nylon; 60/40 cloth; 65/35 cloth; and waterproof/ breathable fabrics; - (3) Layering and other cold weather dressing concepts, including: ventilation, "dressing cold," and the dangers associated with overheating in the winter, and - (4) Loft and other properties of clothing suitable for various weathers, including a description of clothing materials, including cotton, down, wool, and synthetic fibers, in terms of dry warmth, wet warmth, wind protection, absorption and retention of water, and wicking of water.

-- warmth, wet warmth, wind protection, absorption and retention of water, and wicking of water. - Describe several ways to prevent excessive body heat loss.
-Describe the following concepts and their importance to maintaining body temperature. - (1) The routes of heat loss and their relative importance; - (2) The use of energy stores to produce heat, and the metabolic costs of shivering; - (3) Vasodilation, sweating, and behavior means of increasing heat loss, and the long term consequences of them; - (4) Vasoconstriction and behavior as a means of conserving heat; - (5) The effects of tobacco and alcohol on normal heat homeostasis; - (6) The particular danger of hypothermia weather. - c) Explain the selection principles for these items: - (1) Boots; - (2) Sleeping bag; - (3) Ground protection and insulation; - (4) Backpack/daypack; - (5) Tent; - (6) Personal safety items; - (7) Fire starting aids; - (8) Items for signaling and navigation; - (9) Light sources and batteries;
+- b) Describe several ways to prevent excessive body heat loss.
+Describe the following concepts and their importance to maintaining body temperature.

+- (1) The routes of heat loss and their relative importance;

+- (2) The use of energy stores to produce heat, and the metabolic costs of shivering;

+- (3) Vasodilation, sweating, and behavior means of increasing heat loss, and the long term consequences of them;

+- (4) Vasoconstriction and behavior as a means of conserving heat;

+- (5) The effects of tobacco and alcohol on normal heat homeostasis;

+- (6) The particular danger of hypothermia weather.

+- c) Explain the selection principles for these items:

+- (1) Boots;

+- (2) Sleeping bag;

+- (3) Ground protection and insulation;

+- (4) Backpack/daypack;

+- (5) Tent;

+- (6) Personal safety items;

+- (7) Fire starting aids;

+- (8) Items for signaling and navigation;

+- (9) Light sources and batteries;

 - (10) Emergency shelters; and

 - (11) Stoves.

 - d) Describe the basic characteristics (voltage, life, weight, cost, temperature characteristics and dangers) of carbon-zinc, alkaline, lithium, and nickel-cadmium battery cells.

-4. Wilderness Survival
+- 4. Wilderness Survival

-- Define short-term versus longterm survival. - Describe several problems commonly encountered on SAR missions that may lead to a survival situation. - Describe the psychological factors that may affect survival ability. - d) Explain the "energy reserve" concept. - e) Describe the body's physiologic response to both cold and heat stress. - f) Define the following temperature-related diseases and their recognition, treatment and prevention: - (1) Hypothermia; - (2) Frostbite; - (3) Trench foot (immersion foot); - (4) Heat stroke; - (5) Heat exhaustion; and - (6) Dehydration. - g) Be able to develop an "action plan" based on the STOP rule for a given wilderness emergency scenario. - h) Demonstrate the ability to bivouac in any type weather
+- a) Define short-term versus long-term survival.

+- b) Describe several problems commonly encountered on SAR missions that may lead to a survival situation.

+- c) Describe the psychological factors that may affect survival ability.

+- d) Explain the "energy reserve" concept.

+- e) Describe the body's physiologic response to both cold and heat stress.

+- f) Define the following temperature-related diseases and their recognition, treatment and prevention:

+- (1) Hypothermia;

+- (2) Frostbite;

+- (3) Trench foot (immersion foot);

+- (4) Heat stroke;

+- (5) Heat exhaustion; and